ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_publications.md

 ## Number of new publications

 This graph displays the number of publications (including both journal publications and preprints) published each month, as well as the cumulative daily total of publications contained in the database.
 The dates reflect either the preprint upload date or the official journal publication date, whichever is the most recent.
 Where a given day of publication is not specified in the publication/upload date, we assign the date as the first of the month.
 This causes the appearance of a relatively sharp increase at the start of each month.
-This chart is updated daily.
+This chart is updated daily, though the publications database is not.

 <div class="table-responsive">
 {{< publications_per_month >}}